femas1/femas1/README.md

-- 👋 Hi, I’m @femas1.
-Currently I am learning web development, focussing on Vanilla JS.
+- 👋 Hi, I’m @femas1, frontend developer (still in the learning phase).
+My current focus is on React.
-- 🌱 Currently building my portfolio
+- 🌱 At the same time I am building my personal portfolio.
-- 🎯 My goal is to start my career as a web developer in 2023.
+- 🎯 My goal is to start my career as a frontend web developer in 2023.